redhat-scholars/istio-tutorial/readme.md

 ### recommendation:v2

-We can experiment with Istio routing rules by making a change to RecommendationsController.java like the following and creating a "v2" docker image.
+We can experiment with Istio routing rules by making a change to RecommendationVerticle.java like the following and creating a "v2" docker image.

 ```java
     private static final String RESPONSE_STRING_FORMAT = "recommendation v2 from '%s': %d\n";